UTSA-ICS/galahad/tools/cloud/README.md

 `aws_get_mfa.sh newprofilename <srcprofile>`

-This script is an informal tool to generate temporary credentials for MFA enabled accounts.
+This script is an informal tool to generate temporary credentials for MFA enabled accounts, and will likely make a dev's life much easier.

-The temporary accounts can be used on the aws python cli with `--profile=<profilename>`
+The temporary accounts can be used on the aws python cli with `<regular aws command> --profile=<profilename>`

 It also helpfully generates a boto configuration file so that you can generate credentials for services like excalibur while testing.
-A better solution like boto2.51 or greater with automatic instance-profile credential retrieval should be used for the real system.
+A better solution like boto3 with automatic instance-profile credential retrieval should be used for the real system.

 ### To Use
 * It is ideal to create the original account info with `aws configure` after installing the aws python cli.
-* Then you must edit the `.aws/credentials` file to include a line like `mfa_serial = arn:aws:iam::602130734730:mfa/kyle including the arn of the mfa device.
-You can find this in the 'security credentials' page of the IAM service on AWS.
+* Then you must edit the `.aws/credentials` file, specifically the profile for the account you want to use to generate temporary mfa credentials, to include a line like `mfa_serial = arn:aws:iam::602130734730:mfa/kyle` including the arn of the mfa device.
+You can find this arn in the 'security credentials' page of the IAM service on AWS (E.G. https://console.aws.amazon.com/iam/home?region=us-east-1#/users/username?section=security_credentials).
 * Then run `aws_get_mfa.sh newprofilename <srcprofile>`.
 If you don't provide srcprofile, then it will use the default.
 If you do provide it then it will use the configured information for that profile.
 Only REAL, non-temporary